22nd Annual Conference

 Conference topics

-The conference will address a variety of issues, including Finance & Economics, Climate Change & Sustainability, Human Resources (HR), Tourism & Marketing, Social Sciences & Education, Management & Innovation, AI & Digital Transformation.
+The conference will address a variety of issues, including Finance & Economics, Climate Change & Sustainability, Human Resources (HR), Tourism & Marketing, Social Sciences & Education, Management & Innovation, AI & Digital Transformation and Mining, Copper Metallurgy, Geospatial Technologies & Industrial Sustainability.

 - Corporate finance and investment analysis